I offer short, medium and long-term counselling and therapy to individuals of all ages, and with virtually any issues.

 I hold a Diploma in Therapeutic Counselling using the Relational Model.
 This model recognises the importance of relationships in our early development, in shaping our sense of self, and in our adult experience; it also regards the quality of the relationship with the counsellor as one of the most important factors in the work.
 The approach draws on both Person Centred and Psychodynamic ideas and techniques, but can also include elements of many other models, including Cognitive Behavioural Therapy (CBT).
 I have done many short courses to extend the range and depth of my work: these include CBT techniques, Traumatic Incident Reduction, brief therapies and approaches to specific issues such as eating disorders, sexal abuse, personality disorder, psychosis and others.

-I have worked for twelve years in several voluntary-sector agencies in Leeds which provide general counselling, and therefore have a very wide range of experience with different types of people and issues (including severe mental health problems) I worked for several years in an agency for young people aged 13 upwards; I also have a lot of experience with an agency for clients who identify as gay or bisexual, have gender identity issues or identify as transgender, men who may not identify as gay but have sex with other men, and women whose male partners fit any of these categories.
+I have worked for sixteen years in private practice and in several voluntary-sector agencies in Leeds which provide general counselling, and therefore have a very wide range of experience with different types of people and issues (including severe mental health problems).
+For several years I worked in an agency for young people aged 13 upwards.
+I also have a lot of experience working with clients who identify as gay or bisexual, have gender identity issues or identify as transgender, men who may not identify as gay but have sex with other men, and people whose partners fit any of these categories.

 Areas of counselling I deal with